Claim R&D Tax Credits with RCK Partners

 HMRC considers R&D to be being carried out if you are a limited company:

-In addition, the work must set out to resolve scientific or technological uncertainty, and is open to various industries, including manufacturers, construction firms, drug development, etc.
+In addition, the work must set out to resolve scientific or technological uncertainty, and is open to various industries, including software, life sciences and engineering.

 Two schemes formerly characterised the R&D landscape: